KBC Group: Publication of transparency notification(s) received by KBC Group NV

 Summary of the notification(s)

-KBC Group NV has received a transparency notification on 18 May 2022, which states that FMR LLC holds 3.32% of voting rights in KBC Group, based on’ voting securities’ and ‘financial instruments that are treated as equivalent to voting securities’ combined (compared to 3.01% in the previous notification dd.
-6 September 2018).
+KBC Group NV has received a transparency notification on 23 May 2022, which states that FMR LLC holds 3.32% of voting rights in KBC Group, based on’ voting securities’ and ‘financial instruments that are treated as equivalent to voting securities’ combined (compared to also 3.32% in the previous notification dd.
+10 May 2022).

 Content of the notification(s)